Guy Finch-Hatton, 14th Earl of Winchilsea: Career

 In 1908, he was Lieut with the Royal Engineers.
 During World War I, he served as Lt Cmdr Royal Naval Reserve from 1915 to 1917 and Lt Col Royal Air Force from 1917 to 1918.
 He was awarded Distinguished Service Cross and officer of the Order of the British Empire in 1919.
 From 1922 until his death in 1939, he was treasurer of St George's Hospital.
 In 1927, Finch-Hatton acceded to the title upon the death of his father, Henry Finch-Hatton, the 13th Earl of Winchilsea.

 Shortly after his marriage in 1910, he became a member of the London Stock Exchange and a partner in the firm of Kitcat & Aitken, one of the leading firms of Bishopsgate Street.
 Lord Winchilsea was also a partner in securities firm of William P. Bonbright & Co. of London and New York.
 His brother-in-law John Armstrong Drexel was also a partner in the firm.

 Personal life

-On 8 June 1910, Viscount Maidstone married Margaretta Armstrong Drexel (1885–1952) at St Margaret's, Westminster by the Bishop of London.
-The reception was held at the Drexel home in Grosvenor Square.
-Margaretta, who had been presented at court in 1908 by Princess Louise Margaret of Prussia, the Duchess of Connaught, was the daughter of Margarita (née Armstrong) Drexel and Anthony Joseph Drexel Jr., and the granddaughter of Anthony Joseph Drexel, a member of the wealthy Philadelphia banking dynasty.
-Her parents divorced in 1917 and her mother married Brinsley FitzGerald (the son of Peter FitzGerald, 1st Baronet of Valencia) in 1918.
+On 8 June 1910, Viscount Maidstone married American heiress Margaretta Armstrong Drexel (1885–1952) at St Margaret's, Westminster by the Bishop of London.
+The reception was held at the Drexel home in 22 Grosvenor Square attended by 1,500 guests.
+Margaretta, who had been presented at court in 1908 by Princess Louise Margaret of Prussia, the Duchess of Connaught, was the daughter of Margarita (née Armstrong) and Anthony Joseph Drexel Jr., and the granddaughter of Anthony Joseph Drexel, member of a wealthy Philadelphia banking dynasty.
+Her parents divorced in 1917 and her mother married Brinsley FitzGerald (fourth son of Sir Peter FitzGerald, 1st Baronet) in 1918.
+Margaretta's first cousin was Princess Anita de Braganza.

 Together, Guy and Margaretta were the parents of three children: